 - Then click on the Insert tab and click on the Recommended Charts command.

-Again, Insert Chart dialog box appears with 1 2 3 4 5 6 7, a total of seven recommended charts for the selected data.
+Again, the Insert Chart dialog box appears with 1 2 3 4 5 6 7, a total of seven recommended charts for the selected data.

 Firstly, the first recommended chart is a Line chart; you can easily find out the trends of sales in different years and in different regions using this chart.
 In addition, the Blue line represents the sales of the West Region, the Red line represents the sales of the Mid region and the Gray Line represents the sales of the East Region.
 So, it is clear from the chart that Sales is increasing in the West Region, Sales is in a downtrend in the East region and Sales is almost flat in the Mid region.